Do you need a financial advisor?

 As with most professions, there are a lot of professionals out there offering financial guidance.
 Stockbrokers, bankers, insurance agents — they all claim to know how best to steer you to a golden retirement!
 But it’s important to work with someone with a quantified depth and breadth of training and experience.
 That’s why you should consider retaining a Certified Financial Planner if and when you go looking for guidance.

-Certified Financial Planners must complete a rigorous training and certification program that prepares them to address every aspect of your financial life.
+Certified Financial Planners must complete a rigorous training and certification program that prepares them to address every aspect of their financial life.
 They are all college graduates who have gone on to complete another college-level course of study in financial planning.
 A would-be Certified Financial Planner must pass a demanding certification test — a sort of bar exam for financial planners and complete three years of work experience to earn the designation.

 Certified Financial Planners are also required to abide by a stringent code of ethics that ensures they act as fiduciaries, i.e. they’re making decisions and recommendations that are in their client’s best interests, not their own.